 I was born and raised in Phnom Penh, Cambodia, a culture-rich nation in Southeast Asia region.
 I obtained a Bachelor of Social Work in 2014, and a Bachelor of Education in 2015 from Royal University of Phnom Penh.
-I interned with various Cambodian nonprofits and had opportunities to do social science and community-based research with researchers and lecturers at the university while pursuing the two full-time degrees simultaneously.
+I interned with various Cambodian nonprofits and had opportunities to do social science and community-based research with researchers and lecturers at the university while pursuing two undergraduate programs simultaneously.

 Learn more about me and my work at my personal website: KakadaKuy.com.
 Thank you for dropping by!

 Preferred Contact: KakadaKuy@wustl.edu